Business Valuation in Orange County

 Getting a Divorce?
 Make Sure Your Business Is Fairly Valuated.

 A married couple that owns or runs a family business together will encounter the unique challenge of “dividing” that asset should they go through a divorce.
 Most cases of property division involve savings accounts, actual cash, or tangible items like a home or an automobile.
 It can be a complex affair to try to divide something that is more abstract and ever-changing like a business.

 Gill Law Group, PC can provide the legal assistance and dedicated counsel you need to fairly valuate your business during your divorce.
-Our team of Orange County divorce attorneys take a teamwork approach to each case we accept, allowing you to access the skills and knowledgeability of more than just one family lawyer.
-Get your case started with a free consultation today – you will be glad you did.
+Our team of Orange County business valuation attorneys take a teamwork approach to each case we accept, allowing you to access the skills and knowledgeability of more than just one family lawyer.
+Get your case started with a complimentary consultation today – you will be glad you did.

 Valuating a business is the process of examining it thoroughly to determine its value if it was sold, or how much income someone would stand to make from running it for a given fiscal year.
 You can think of a business valuation as an appraisal for your business, rather than your home.
 With the help of a professional divorce attorney with a comprehension of intricate legalities and business sense, you can accurately valuate your business so it can be added to your marital property during divorce.

 Five things to consider when valuating your business are:

 - Tangible Property: What your business owns that can be physically catalogued, such as office equipment, real property locations, product inventory, etc.

 - Intangible Property: What your business owns that is not physically catalogued but still has objective value, such as patents, trademarks, and your company’s good reputation.